pyOpenSci/software-peer-review/how-to/editors-guide.md

 ensure that things are moving smoothly:

 - Check in with reviewers and authors occasionally.
 Offer clarification and help as needed.
-- In general aim for 3 weeks for review, 2 weeks for subsequent changes, and 1 week for reviewer approval of changes.
+- Aim for ~3 weeks for review, 2 weeks for subsequent changes, and 1 week for reviewer approval of changes.
-- If a review has not been submitted after 2 weeks, ping the reviewer(s) within the review issue to ensure they are aware of the 3 week deadline.
+- If a review has not been submitted after 2 weeks, ping the reviewer(s) within the review issue to ensure they are aware of the 3-week deadline.

 ### ✔️ 5.
 What to do when reviews are in